 Initiatives are underway to give older Australians a choice.
 While some people may feel past their prime in their 60’s or 70’s, others are ready and raring to take up new challenges.
 A ‘Willing to Work’ inquiry launched last month, headed by Age and Disability Commissioner Susan Ryan, aims to shine the spotlight on workplace discrimination and encourage business leaders to understand Australia’s changing demographic.

 “Research by Deloitte shows that increasing the older workforce by 5 per cent would bring an extra $48 billion annually to Australia’s GDP,” Commissioner Ryan said at the announcement.

 Meanwhile, the National Seniors Australia organisation is taking matters into their own hands.
 They are encouraging seniors to access fact sheets on career planning, education and training to upgrade qualifications that will enhance employment prospects.
 The Age Management Toolkit provides information about career options, training providers and financial study assistance.

-Older Australians are eager to embrace new paradigms in communication and work, but are often intimidated when in an environment of younger computer and digital savvy people.
+Older Australians are eager to embrace new paradigms in communication and work but are often intimidated when in an environment of younger computer and digitally savvy people.
 The National Seniors Learning, Education and Training fact sheet is designed to help older Australians in many ways, including:

 - Communicate digitally